 Tracking EDS Alongside Comorbidities

 If you track conditions in silos, you miss these connections.
-Tracking them together, in the same log, on the same timeline, lets you and your care team see the full picture.
-Many people with EDS are surprised to discover that certain joint-heavy days correlate with specific MCAS triggers or POTS-aggravating circumstances.
+Logging them together, in one place and on one timeline, lets you and your care team see the full picture.
+Most zebras are surprised when their joint-heavy days line up with specific MCAS triggers or POTS-aggravating circumstances they had been treating as unrelated.

 See the EDS tracker page for more on how to set up a tracking system that covers your full symptom picture.